Unboxed-Software/solana-course/content/compressed-nfts.md

 Notice that there are two arguments for the helper function: `accounts` and `args`.
 The `args` parameter is simply the NFT metadata, while `accounts` is an object listing the accounts required by the instruction.
 There are admittedly a lot of them:

 - `payer` - the account that will pay for the transaction fees, rent, etc.
-- `merkleTree` - the merkle tree account
+- `merkleTree` - the Merkle tree account
 - `treeAuthority` - the tree authority; should be the same PDA you derived previously
 - `treeDelegate` - the tree delegate; this is usually the same as the tree creator
 - `leafOwner` - the desired owner of the compressed NFT being minted